tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/initialdialoguesettings.png)

-The following diaglogue will be shown.
+The following dialogue will be shown.
 Click the Webhooks slider to on

 ![Image of Architecture](/images/turnonwebhooks.png)